-It may be used with sedation, which calms the patient and reduces stress levels.
-Together, they enable the surgeon to carry out the procedure without pain or distress.
+People may also receive sedative drugs, which reduce stress levels and promote calmness.
+Together, anesthesia and sedation enable the doctor or surgeon to carry out the procedure without causing pain or distress.

-- surgery is minor and does not require general or regional anesthesia
+- The procedure is minor and does not require general or regional anesthesia.

-- the procedure can be done quickly and the patient does not need to stay overnight
+- The procedure is quite quick, and the person will not need to stay overnight.

-- the operation does not need the muscles to be relaxed or for the patient to be unconscious
+- There is no need to relax the muscles or for the person to be unconscious.

-Examples include dental surgery, the removal of a verruca, a mole, or a cataract, and biopsies.
+Examples of procedures involving local anesthesia include dental surgery, biopsies, and the removal of a verruca, mole, or cataract.

-The type and dose of anesthesia will depend on many factors.
-These include the patients’ age, weight, any allergies, the part of the body to be operated on, and any current medical condition.
+The type and dose of anesthesia will depend on many factors, including the person’s age, weight, allergies, medical conditions, and the site and aim of the procedure.

-Various drugs are used to block the pain.
-They can be applied as an injection or through applying a spray or an ointment.
+Healthcare professionals use various drugs to block the pain, which they can deliver in the form of an injection or a spray or ointment.

 The drug works by acting on certain nerve pathways to prevent the nerves in the area of application from sending signals to the brain.

-It normally takes a few minutes for the drug to take effect, and it wears off after a few hours.
-A stronger and higher dose will last for longer.
+It usually takes a few minutes for the drug to take effect, and it wears off after a few hours.
+A higher dose will last for longer.

-For longer procedures, bupivacaine is more suitable, but it can be more painful when first administered.
-An anesthetist may, therefore, use lidocaine first, then inject with bupivacaine later, if numbness is needed for a longer period.
+Bupivacaine is more suitable for longer procedures, but it can be more painful than other drugs during administration.
+Therefore, an anesthetist may use lidocaine first and then inject bupivacaine later if numbness is necessary for a longer period.

-Synthetic anesthetics are similar in structure to cocaine, but these drugs do not have the same abuse potential.
+Synthetic anesthetics are similar in structure to cocaine, but they do not have the same potential for misuse.

-There may be some tingling and pain when the drug is administered, and when it is wearing off, and there may be some bruising, but these are usually minor.
+There may be some tingling and pain during the administration of the anesthetic and when it is wearing off, and a person may notice some bruising, but these effects are usually minor.

-A person who has had a local anesthetic should be careful not to injure themselves while they cannot feel pain, for example, by biting their cheek after dental treatment.
+An individual who has had a local anesthetic should be careful not to injure themselves while they cannot feel pain — for example, by biting their cheek after dental treatment.